Updated: Aug 4

 View from Mariposa restaurant

 Elote Café tops everyone’s list as the place to dine in Sedona for what I would call eclectic Mexican.
-We weren’t able to get reservations, but we did order takeout by the pool one night.
-Hubs and I liked it, but eating good food out of a plastic container is never the same as experiencing the real deal.
+We ate takeout our first time, but got reservations our last visit and LOVED it all!
 We also heard Tamaliza was amazing for authentic Mexican.

 We kept Salt Rock Kitchen at Amara in business the week we were there – a couple brunches, five dinners, and more drinks than we should count.
 Jalapeno margaritas, salads, tacos, and huevos rancheros for me and my hubs.
 Burgers, chicken tenders, and waffles for the kids.